ALSchwalm/ALSchwalm.github.io/blog/_posts/2014-01-23-Template-argument-deduction-CPP.md

 Leaving aside the possibility of human error, it is often the case that the type would be cumbersome to write by hand.
-I certainly wouldn't want to have to write `std::vector<std::pair<int, float>>` all over the place (yes creating an alias would mitigate this problem somewhat, by why make one if you don't need to).
+I certainly wouldn't want to have to write `std::vector<std::pair<int, float>>` all over the place (yes creating an alias would mitigate this problem somewhat, but why make one if you don't need to).

 The astute reader may notice a familiarity with this pattern already.
 The STL makes use of it at several points with `make_pair`, `make_shared` and others.